hasura/ndc-hub/rfcs/0001-packaging.md

 definition:
   name: my-dataconnector
   type: local
+  connector:
+    type: hub
-  hub-connector: hasura/nodejs-lambda:1.0 # This is used to find the Hasura Hub Connector Definition in ~/.hasura/hub-connectors/
+    name: hasura/nodejs-lambda:1.0 # This is used to find the Hasura Hub Connector Definition in ~/.hasura/hub-connectors/
   tunnel: true
   instances:
   - build: